|

 Coding

-- Check your code against an analytical solution or a problem with a known qualititative behavior.
+- Check your code against an analytical solution or a problem with a known qualitative behavior.

 - Grab a snack and let your code sit for a while, then come back and read over it slowly.
 Bugs will jump out at you.